Last Updated: 26 August 2022

 But you can work up quite an appetite!
 Fortunately, the Algarve boasts some of Portugal’s best cuisine.
 Tickle your taste buds with these three classic dishes when you’re next in the Algarve region.

 Sardines usually evoke images of shrivelled fish on top of pizzas and long frowns as people wrinkle their noses in disgust.
 But the sardines caught in Portugal’s oceans are meaty, flavourful and embedded in Portuguese culture.

 Chicken Piri Piri

-If sardines are not your taste, don’t worry.
-Portugal has much to offer the travelling foodie.
-For a main course, consider the local specialty of chicken piri-piri.
-This fiery entrée owes its name to the crimson coloured pepper that livens up the sauce.
+A classic example is Portuguese Chicken is Piri-Piri.
+This fiery speciality owes its name to the crimson coloured pepper that livens up the sauce.
 Grown in southern Africa, in former Portuguese colonial territories, the piri-piri pepper (or African Birds Eye Chilli) is a dozen times hotter than a jalapeno.

 The sauce is made from crushed African Birds Eye Chillies, onion, garlic, pepper, salt, citrus zest, lemon juice, paprika, pimiento, basil, oregano, bay leaves and tarragon.

-Pastel de nata
+Pastel de Nata

-It’s a wonderfully simple dessert and is synonymous with Portugal.
-They’re soft and creamy on the inside and crispy on the outside – just writing about them, stirs up vivid memories of “having just one more” and licking my lips at the end of a wonderful meal.
+It’s a wonderfully simple dessert and synonymous with Portugal.
+It’s soft and creamy on the inside and crispy on the outside.
+Just writing about them, stirs up vivid memories of “having just one more” and licking my lips at the end of a wonderful meal.

-Discover Portugal’s love affair for fresh fish, spices and custard tarts and you’ll soon realise that there’s more to the Land of Navigators than Port.
+Discover Portugal’s love affair for fresh fish, spices and custard tarts.
+You’ll quickly realise there’s more to the Land of Navigators than Port.
 It deserves its status as a country with a rich culinary history.